infinum/eightshift-docs/website/blog/2022-03-03-adding-blocks-wpcli.md

 ---
 title: Adding components and blocks with WP-CLI
-description: This blog post covers how to use our WP CLI commands for adding components and blocks into our projects.
+description: This blog post covers how to use our WP CLI commands for adding components and blocks into your project.
 slug: adding-blocks-wpcli
 authors: iobrado
 date: 2022-03-14
 tags: [eightshift, boilerplate, wpcli, components, blocks]
 hide_table_of_contents: false
 ---
-Although there are a few basic blocks available after creating a project, there are a lot more blocks available.
-However, you have to add them to your project with WP-CLI.
+Although there are a few basic blocks available after creating a project, there are a lot more blocks available in the dev kit.
+However, you have to add them to your project using WP-CLI (the simplest method).
 To see the complete list of available components and blocks, visit our [Storybook](https://infinum.github.io/eightshift-docs/storybook/).

 These can be used out-of-the-box, but also as a good starting point if you need similar blocks in your projects.
 It will also speed up your development time since you don't have to build everything from scratch.